EamonKeane/jenkins-blue/README.md

 7. Enter ID as quay_creds
 8. Enter description as your choice e.g. croc-hunter-quay-creds
 9. Press OK

+* Configure Jenkins pipeline to talk to croc-hunter
+1. Click on Jenkins Blue Ocean in side bar
+2. Click on Create Pipeline
+3. Click on Github
+4. Click on 'create an access key here'
+5. Login to Github, enter token name, click generate token, copy token to clipboard
+6. Paste token into jenkins and click connect
+7. Select organisation and croc-hunter repo

 # Add github webhook